Human Capital: Definition, Examples, Pros & Cons

 Human capital is not visible, nor is its value quantifiable.
 Yet it is crucial to a businesses long-term success.
 For example, a worker who has never used a computer before is unlikely to be as efficient in an office job as someone who has.
 In this instance, computing skills are classed as part of human capital.
 So a business may want to invest in bringing such a worker up to speed with the necessary training.

 An employee’s skill, expertise, or personality are difficult to quantify, which is why the interview process is so important.
 It looks at the employee’s skill set, experience, and education, and values the human capital of each individual.
-In other words, human capital represents the individual’s economic value in a set profession.
+In other words, it represents the individual’s economic value in a set profession.

 Human Capital Theory